 - Rename the image to make it relevant.

-Update with new information :
+Update with new information:

-One of the reasons Google may penalize your site with algo updates like Google Panda is thin content.
+One of the reasons Google may penalize your site with algorithm updates like Google Panda is thin content.
 Thin content could be in any form as I have previously covered in detail here.
-If you have a post which requires an update of information, you should do it right away.
+If you have a post that requires an update of information, you should do it right away.
 Treat your blog like a store where only relevant things are displayed, and outdated things are thrown away.

-Moreover, when you edit your old posts, you link out to new posts and this increases the internal linking of your blog, and helps with improved ranking as well.
+Moreover, when you edit your old posts, you link out to new posts, and this increases the internal linking of your blog and helps with improved ranking as well.

-Search engine ranking :
+Search engine ranking: